 Cyber Summer Program (CSP)

-The Cyber Summer Program (CSP) is the National Security Agency's premier outreach effort to the very best undergraduate and graduate computer science and engineering students in the country.
+The Cyber Summer Program (CSP) is the National Security Agency's (NSA) premier outreach effort to the very best undergraduate and graduate computer science, engineering, mathematics, network security and information assurance students in the country.
 Each summer we invite up to 16 exceptional students to participate in a 12-week program where they work together, and in teams, directly with NSA technical professionals on mission-critical cyber-related problems.

 About the Program

 The students participating in the program work on a broad range of problems involving applications of computer science and engineering.
-During the first weeks of the summer internship, they are broadly exposed to NSA's cyber mission through a variety of lectures and tours.
-The students are presented with eight current mission-driven problems and choose which problems they will focus on for the summer.
-The outstanding work accomplished by each student is documented in the CSP year-end report.
-Students learn and develop data analysis and exploitation techniques, apply what they learn to obtain real-time solutions, and experience the excitement of success built on hard work and innovation.
+During the first weeks of the summer internship, they are broadly exposed to NSA's cyber mission through a variety of lectures, classes and tours.
+The students are presented with a set of current mission-driven problems and choose which problems they will focus on for the summer.
+The outstanding work accomplished by each student will be presented to Senior NSA leadership as well as documented in the CSP year-end report.
+Students learn and develop data analysis, network analysis and exploitation techniques, apply what they learn to obtain real-time solutions, and experience the excitement of success built on hard work and innovation.
 All the students find the work at NSA very exciting and challenging.

 To submit a resume online during open season, click any 'Apply Online' link.
 Under "Basic Job Search", type in keywords "Cyber Summer Program" and click on "Search".
 Select Cyber Summer Program and click "Apply Now."
 Follow directions as prompted.